GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_2.md

   - Do as much as you can using the command names above, referring to `--help` if you're stuck
   - Clicking the expansion below will reveal all the suggested solutions

-1. Change directory to your 'root' directoty hint - "`/` is root"
+1. Change directory to your 'root' directory hint - "`/` is root"
 2. Now go to your user folder (there is more than one way to do this)
 3. List the contents one item per line
 4. Now change directory to /home